aksiksi/compose2nix/README.md

 Install the `compose2nix` CLI via one of the following methods:

+1. Install the command using `go`:
+    ```
+    go install github.com/aksiksi/compose2nix/cmd/compose2nix@latest
+    ```
-1. Cloning this repo and running `make build`
+2. Clone this repo and run `make build`.
-2. Installing the Flake and adding the following to your Nix config:
+3. Install the Flake and add the following to your NixOS config:
     ```nix
     environment.systemPackages = with pkgs; [
       compose2nix.packages.x86_64-linux.default